 What city was more beautiful?
 Its public buildings were splendid, its private contiguous, rising from the lowest parts to the citadel, like the branches of a cypress, one house above another, watered by rivulets and surrounded by gardens.
 Its council-chambers, its schools of oratory, the multitude of its temples, the magnificence of its baths, and the commodiousness of its harbour I have seen, but cannot describe.
 Libanius

-Nicomedia was the home of the intellectual Arrian (Lucius Flavius Arrianus) who was to be Hadrian’s life-long friend.
-Like Latinius Alexander, who had generously facilitated the passage of Hadrian and his army at Ancyra (see post here), Arrian, as a local dignitary, may have played a similar role in his city.
-Arrian was a Stoic philosopher and a student of Epictetus at Nicopolis in Epirus where the pair probably met.
+Nicomedia was the home of the intellectual Arrian (Lucius Flavius Arrianus), who was to be Hadrian’s lifelong friend.
+Like Latinius Alexander, who generously facilitated Hadrian’s passage and his army at Ancyra (see post here), Arrian, as a local dignitary, may have played a similar role in his city.
+Arrian was a Stoic philosopher and a student of Epictetus at Nicopolis in Epirus, where the pair probably met.
 About 12 years younger than Hadrian, Arrian shared many of Hadrian’s passions, notably a love of mysticism.

-An earthquake would strike the province three years after Hadrian’s visit and Nicomedia would sustain much damage.
+An earthquake would strike the province three years after Hadrian’s visit, and Nicomedia would sustain much damage.
 Hadrian would take a major part in funding the rebuilding of the city.
-This major incident would be depicted on city coins with the image of the goddess of the city kneeling before the emperor who would be honoured as Restitutor Nicomediae (restorer of the city).
+This event would be depicted on coins with the personified figure of Nicomedia kneeling before the emperor, who would be honoured as Restitutor Nicomediae (restorer of Nicomedia).
 Nicomedia would also adopt the name of Hadriane and honoured Hadrian as saviour and benefactor.
-More earthquakes would strike the city under Antoninus Pius and Commodus but the most devastating for the city would be the earthquake of AD 358.
+More earthquakes would strike the city under Antoninus Pius and Commodus, but the most devastating for the city would be the earthquake of AD 358.

 Several other Roman emperors would later visit and winter there with their army during campaigns in the east.
 From the beginning of the 3rd century onwards, Nicomedia would become a military base for the army with a garrison and a fleet of ships stationed in its harbour.
-Eastern campaigns were to play an important role in the economic and political life of Nicomedia.
+Eastern campaigns were to play an important role in Nicomedia’s economic and political life.